Fleckism/SecurityPlus/SecurityPlus/21A Physical Site Security Controls.md

 -   Drones/UAV—cameras mounted on drones can cover wider areas than ground-based patrols ([zdnet.com/article/best-security-surveillance-drones-for-business](https://www.zdnet.com/article/best-security-surveillance-drones-for-business/)).
 # RECEPTION PERSONNEL AND ID BADGES

-One of the most important parts of surveillance is the challenge policy.
+One of the most important parts of surveillance is the [[challenge policy]].
 This sets out what type of response is appropriate in given situations and helps to defeat social engineering attacks.
 This must be communicated to and understood by the staff.
 Challenges represent a whole range of different contact situations.
 For example:

 -   Challenging visitors who do not have ID badges or are moving about unaccompanied.
 -   Insisting that proper authentication is completed at gateways, even if this means inconveniencing staff members (no matter their seniority).
 -   Intruders and/or security guards may be armed.
 The safety of staff and compliance with local laws has to be balanced against the imperative to protect the company's other resources.

-It is much easier for employees to use secure behavior in these situations if they know that their actions are conforming to a standard of behavior that has been agreed upon and is expected of them.
+It is much easier for employees to use secure behavior in these situations if they know that their actions are conforming to a standard of behavior that has been [[agreed upon and is expected of them]].

 ### Reception Personnel and Visitor Logs